mslmio/sdk-swift/README.md

 ### 2. Initialize the SDK

-Create an instance of the `Mslm` class to access the OTP and Email Verification services:
+Create an instance of the `Mslm` class to use the entire Mslm SDK:

 ```swift
 let mslm = Mslm()